emipa606/XNDUseThatSniperScope/README.md

 Ever thought that it was silly that whoever uses a sniper rifle never actually took advantage of its scope and ended up having the same sort of accuracy as if they used a weapon with iron sights, despite scopes having this fabled ability to zoom in on targets to enhance accuracy?

-Now colonists and raders alike can use their sniper&apos;s scope to hit their shots more often at longer distances!
+Now colonists and raders alike can use their sniper's scope to hit their shots more often at longer distances!
 In gameplay terms, a sniper rifle now gives the equipping character a shooting accuracy bonus equivalent to having the Careful shooter trait.

 Happy hunting!